perladvent/perldotcom/content/article/_pub_2004_06_18_variables.md

 {
-   "thumbnail" : "/images/_pub_2004_06_18_variables/111-variables.gif",
-   "image" : null,
-   "date" : "2004-06-18T00:00:00-08:00",
-   "categories" : "data",
    "authors" : [
       "dave-cross"
    ],
-   "title" : "Perl's Special Variables",
+   "draft" : null,
-   "tags" : [
+   "slug" : "/pub/2004/06/18/variables.html",
+   "description" : " One of the best ways to make your Perl code look more like ... well, like Perl code - and not like C or BASIC or whatever you used before you were introduced to Perl - is to get...", "thumbnail" : "/images/_pub_2004_06_18_variables/111-variables.gif", "tags" : [
       "file-handling",
       "variables"
    ],
-   "slug" : "/pub/2004/06/18/variables.html",
-   "draft" : null,
+   "image" : null,
-   "description" : " One of the best ways to make your Perl code look more like ... well, like Perl code - and not like C or BASIC or whatever you used before you were introduced to Perl - is to get..."
+   "title" : "Perl's Special Variables",
+   "categories" : "data",
+   "date" : "2004-06-18T00:00:00-08:00"
 }